 The post is written in honor of Sh.
 Hari Prasad, the winner of EFF Pioneer Award 2010

-This article illustrates some examples of how Indian government deals with (Information) Technology.
+This article illustrates some examples of how the Indian government deals with (Information) Technology.
 Some of these projects are unheard of while some generated unnecessary hype.

-If you have you visited a HTTPS site and got an error message which you do not understand, then this article is for you.
+If you have visited a HTTPS site and got an error message which you do not understand, then this article is for you.
 Here I cover the common errors encountered while browsing HTTPS sites.